objectiveFIELD®

 Visual Field Defect Assessment Population sample normal database comparison

-Trial Lenses +3D, -3D, +6D, -6D, +9D, and -9D
+Trial Lenses +3D, -3D, +6D, -6D, +9D, -9D

 Background Brightness 10 cd/m2